The Creativity of Text-to-Image Generation: Discussion

 Many practitioners of text-based generative art do not share their prompts.
-Among these practitioners, prompts may be considered as a trade secret -- especially among those creators who pursue commercial interests.
-Therefore, when we encounter an artwork posted on social media, we often do not know the prompt used to generate the image -- or the creator shares the prompt (or parts thereof), but not the full set of prompt modifiers.
+Among these practitioners, prompts may be considered as a trade secret~-- especially among practitioners who pursue commercial interests.
+Therefore, when we encounter an artwork posted on social media, we often do not know the prompt used to generate the image.
+In other cases, the creator may have shared the prompt (or parts thereof), but not the full set of prompt modifiers.
+Prompt modifiers are keywords that determine the style and quality of the generated image \cite{modifiers}.
+Knowing the full set of prompt modifiers is therefore crucial for understanding how the image was generated.

-Further complicating the assessment of creativity is the fact that some systems can accept images as input prompts in addition, but not as substitute, to textual prompts.
-Text-based generative systems are inherently iterative by design.
-Images can therefore be used as input for the system to seed the first iteration.
-Such initial images can, for instance, be used to direct the image's scene composition or to manipulate and distort existing images \cite{VQGANCLIP}.
-Further, some text-based generative systems accept one or several target images as input prompts.
+Further complicating the assessment of creativity is the fact that some systems can accept images as input prompts in addition~-- or as substitute~-- to textual prompts.
+Text-to-image generation systems are inherently iterative by design.
+Images can therefore be used as initial input for the system to seed the first iteration.
+Such initial images can, for instance, be used to direct the image's scene composition or to manipulate and distort existing images~\cite{VQGANCLIP}.
+Further, some text-to-image generation systems accept one or several target images as prompts.
 These visual prompts act like text prompts in that they provide a (visual) guide and a target for the system to optimize its losses.
 It is difficult and often impossible to tell what kind of inputs were used (i.e., text, images, or combinations thereof) to generate an image.